LMeghanath/LUNAR/README.md

  like

       RetinexNet model for SSR.
-      UNet model for gamma correction.
+      Efficent-UNet model for gamma correction.
       and applying histogram equalization.

 As the values of sigma in SSR and gamma in Gamma Reduction varies for different images.